tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 ### TzKt

-With the addition of [#232](https://github.com/tezos-reward-distributor-organization/tezos-reward-distributor/pull/232) it is now possible to use Tezos Reward Distributor in combination with the [TzKT API](https://api.tzkt.io/) under the following terms:
+With the merge of [#232](https://github.com/tezos-reward-distributor-organization/tezos-reward-distributor/pull/232) the backend of the Tezos Reward Distributor is additionally [Powered by TzKT API](https:/tzkt.io/) under the following terms:

 > TzKT API is free for everyone and for both commercial and non-commercial usage.
 >